 The good news?
-With a thoughtful approach, HR teams can harness AI’s benefits without compromising their duty of care.
-Below, we share five practical pointers to help HR professionals use AI safely and ethically – and introduce how our own AI capabilities have been designed with these concerns in mind.
+With a thoughtful approach, HR teams can harness AI's benefits without compromising their duty of care.
+Below, we share six practical pointers to help HR professionals use AI safely and ethically – and introduce how our own AI capabilities have been designed with these concerns in mind.

 Jump to a section